mirzawaqasahmed/f5-big-iq-lab/docs/class04/module5/lab1.rst

 Lab 5.1: Onboard BIG-IQ using Ansible Galaxy
 --------------------------------------------

 .. warning:: This lab has steps to reset the BIG-IQ CM and DCD to its factory configuration.
-Plan accordinly if you need to run other classes/labs (this one should be the last one).
+Plan accordingly if you need to run other classes/labs.

 F5 provides Ansible Galaxy roles to onboard BIG-IQ Centralized Management (CM) and BIG-IQ Data Collection Device (DCD).